-To understand and address poverty in ways that respect the dignity of every person
+To understand and address the causes and consequences of poverty and inequality in ways that respect the dignity of every person

 Our program features